powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 filter {substation.country == FR && generator.energySource == EnergySource.THERMAL}
 ```

-To filter the generators connected to a list of substations :
+To filter the generators connected to a list of substations:
 ```groovy
 filter {['D.BURP7', 'D.BUXP7'].contains(generator.terminal.voltageLevel.id)}
 ```

-To filter the loads of a particular region (assuming the iidm model has been extended with a custom property `region`):
+To filter the loads of a particular region (assuming the IIDM model has been extended with a custom property `region`):
 ```groovy
 filter {    ['05', '08', '09', '13', '14', '17', '24', '25', '28'].contains(load.voltageLevel.substation.region)}
 ```

-To filter generators that belong to the main connected subnetwork :
+To filter generators that belong to the main connected component:
 ```groovy
 filter {generator.terminal.busView.bus?.inMainConnectedComponent}
 ```

-### Distribution key
+#### Distribution key

-The distribution key `distributionKey` allows to set a distribution weight for each item selected.
+The distribution key `distributionKey` allows to set a distribution weight for each selected item.
 Its content is a
-groovy statement returning either a time series name or a integer.
-The value is then normalized so that the total sum for
+groovy statement returning either a time series name or an integer.
+The value is then normalized so that the sum for
-the current mapToXXX filter is equal to 1.\
-The additionnal variable accessible from the groovy statement is the same as the one found in the [filter](#filter) : the equipment variable (which name depends on the mapTo type).
+the current mapToXXX filter is equal to 1.
+The additional variable accessible from the groovy statement is the same as the one found in the [filter](#filter) : the equipment variable (which name depends on the mapTo type).

 Note that the `mapToBreakers` function does not support a distribution key as the mapped value will be either 1 or 0 (close/open) and will be applied to all filtered breakers.

-#### Examples
+Please look at the following examples:

 To create a distribution key relative to the Pmax of each group :
 ```groovy